Colorado Rapids: Early years

 The Colorado Rapids were one of the ten founding clubs of Major League Soccer, owned and operated by the Anschutz Corporation.
 The inaugural 1996 season was a forgettable one for Colorado.
 Despite fielding experienced players like Shaun Bartlett, Chris Henderson, Chris Woods, Roy Wegerle and Marcelo Balboa, and head coach Bob Houghton, the team finished last in the Western Conference with the worst record in the league.
 Balboa became the first player ever to score for the club and also the first to record a goal at Mile High Stadium (in 1996).

 For the following season, Glenn Myernick was hired as a new head coach and Dan Counce joined as a general manager.
 Myernick and Counce brought new faces to the squad including Paul Bravo, Wolde Harris, Ross Paule, and keeper Marcus Hahnemann.
 The team struggled early on, but rallied to grab a post-season spot.
 The Rapids pulled off two upsets and advanced to the 1997 MLS Cup final.
 Chris Henderson scored a mid-air scissor kick goal past Dallas keeper Mark Dodd in the 87th minute in the Western Conference final, ensuring Colorado's place in the MLS Cup final.
 They scored in the MLS Cup (hosted at the home stadium of the opposing club) thanks to a goal by Adrián Paz, with the team and club barely able to make the trip thanks to an impending record snowstorm in Denver, but lost the final 2–1 to D.C.
 United.

-Colorado continued on a roller coaster of success alternating with major disappointment: Myernick brought in more new players including Anders Limpar and Marcus Hahnemann and the club made it to the 1999 U.S. Open Cup final, only to be upset 2–0 by the Rochester Raging Rhinos.
+Colorado continued on a roller coaster of success alternating with major disappointment: Myernick brought in more new players including Anders Limpar and Marcus Hahnemann, and the club made it to the 1999 U.S. Open Cup final, only to be upset 2–0 by the Rochester Raging Rhinos.

-The 2000 season boasted two of the more memorable moments in Rapids history.
-The first was Marcelo Balboa's famous bicycle kick which garnered the Goal of the Year.
-The second was clinching a playoff spot in the final game of the season against the Los Angeles Galaxy, with Paul Bravo scoring in the 97th minute.
+During the 2000 season, player Marcelo Balboa scored a bicycle kick which garnered the Goal of the Year.
+The team clinched a playoff spot in the final game of the season against the Los Angeles Galaxy, with Paul Bravo scoring in the 97th minute.